Create a new Rectangle from two Pointsmy = Rectangle.new(lower => Point.new(x => 0, y => 0),upper => Point.new(x => 10

 method and not as a

-multi method prevents us from using the default constructor; tis implicit constructor uses the attributes as named parameters.
+multi method prevents us from using the default constructor; this implicit constructor uses the attributes as named parameters.
 That is one of the reasons why using

 new as a method's name is discouraged.
 If you need to declare it anyway, use

 multi method new if you do not want to disable the default constructors.

-TWEAK is the last submethod to be called, and it has got the advantage of having the object properties available without needing to use the meta object protocol.
+TWEAK is the last submethod to be called, and it has the advantage of having the object properties available without needing to use the meta object protocol.
 It can be used, for instance, to assign values to instance variables based on the values of other attributes or instance variables:

 is Strsay Str-with-ID.new(string => 'First').ID; # OUTPUT: «0»say Str-with-ID.new(string => 'Second').ID; # OUTPUT: «1»